Bernard Shlesinger: Coat of arms

 Based on the arms of Shlesinger's home diocese of Raleigh, North Carolina, by reversing the color to be red on silver (white), is a cross of the faith that is composed of eight diamonds (heraldically called “lozenges”).
 Upon these lozenges is a gold escutcheon (small shield within the major shield) that is charged with the symbolism of the Sacred Heart.
 To the lower right, base sinister, is a blue “M,” of the Virgin Mary, taken from the arms of Pope John Paul II.

-For his episcopal motto, Shlesinger has adopted the Latin phrase “Christum oportet crescere ,” from John 3:30.